- ABMS Certification:

 - Clinical Practice:

-- Computed Tomography (CT Scan), Magnetic Resonance Imaging (MRI), Ultrasound (Abdominal)
+- CT Scan: Computed Tomography, Fluoroscopy, Magnetic Resonance Imaging (MRI), Ultrasound (Abdominal), Ultrasound-Guided Procedures

 Arun Krishnaraj MD, MPH, is an associate professor of Radiology and Medical Imaging at the University of Virginia, where he serves as vice chair for Quality and Safety, director of the division of Body Imaging, chief of the section of Abdominal Imaging, director of Body Procedures, and fellowship director of Body Imaging.
 From 2011-2013 he served as junior faculty at Harvard Medical School, where he worked in the division of Abdominal Imaging and Intervention at the Massachusetts General Hospital.